Inhalt des Dokuments

 - © Phil Dera

 Volker has a strong history in innovation and technology transfer to companies.
-He is co-author of twenty-one patents.
+He is co-author of eighteen patents.
 For innovation in IST, he was awarded a European IST Prize by Euro-CASE and sponsored by the European Commission for the transfer of the UB-Tree multidimensional indexing technology to Transaction Software, a German SME company, and garnered him a European IST Prize.
 For creating information marketplaces, he earned the Trusted Cloud Award from BMWi, the German Federal Ministry for Economics and Technology.
 Furthermore, many of his technological ideas were transferred into IBM commercial products, during his tenure at the IBM Almaden Research Center.
 For supporting entrepreneurially-minded student teams and helping them to acquire seed funding, he was awarded an Innovation Supporter Award by TU Berlin.

 He has been both the Speaker and Principal Investigator for the Stratosphere Project, which resulted in a Humboldt Innovation Award as well as Apache Flink, the open-source big data analytics system, and earned him a Humboldt Innovation Award.
 With a community of more than 24,000 members and over 550 code contributors, Flink is recognized as a highly flexible, scalable, and extensible stream processing framework with several interfaces for describing continuous data streams and novel methods for fault tolerance.
 Volker has been co-founder, advisor, and mentor to several startups, including dataArtisans, Parstream, and Aklamio.
 In addition, Volker advises and collaborates with several IT companies, including IBM, SAP, Microsoft, Deutsche Telekom, HP, Oracle, Amazon, Huawei, Zalando, as well as many SMEs.
 Furthermore, he serves as an advisor to the German Federal Government and the European Union on Big Data and AI.